Ripan007/React/theory.md

 ## _classComponent:_

 - necessary thing to create a class component

   - render method is a required method
   - extends component from react
   - render method should also return something

--phases of life cycle of component:
+- phases of life cycle of component:

 - 1> creation phase /mounting phase
   - component get created for the first time